rust-lang/project-inline-asm/rfcs/0000-inline-asm.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Should we allow passing a value expression (rvalue) as an `inout` operand?
-The semantics would be that of an input which is allowed to be clobbered (i.e. the output is simply discarded).

-- Do we need to add support for tied operands?
-Most use cases for those should already be covered by `inout`.

 - Some registers are reserved and cannot be used in inline assembly.
 We already disallow the stack pointer from being used since it is always reserved, but there are other registers that are only sometimes reserved (e.g. the frame pointer if the function needs one, `r9` on some ARM targets, etc).
 Should we disallow the use of these registers on the frontend (rustc) or leave it for the backend (LLVM) to produce a warning if these are used?